 2. Incorporating CBT Into Group Therapy and Support Groups

-It also provides a great chance for personal growth by learning from other people’s experiences.
-Additionally, individuals can truly sense the progress they’re making during the recovery process.
+It also provides an excellent personal growth opportunity by learning from other people’s experiences.
+Additionally, individuals can genuinely sense the progress they’re making during the recovery process.

 Complementary Therapies and Approaches in Drug Rehab